JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-getting-started.md

 You can share common code between iOS and Android apps and write platform-specific code only where it's necessary.
 For example, to implement a native UI or when working with platform-specific APIs.

+> You can also watch the [introductory video](https://www.youtube.com/watch?v=GcqFhoUuNNI) with a general explanation on
+> what Kotlin Multiplatform Mobile is and how to use it in your project.
+>
+{type="tip"}

 Get to know Kotlin Multiplatform Mobile and complete these steps to create a mobile app the works on both Android and iOS:

 ![First step](icon-1.svg){width=25}{type="joined"} [Set up environment for cross-platform mobile development](multiplatform-mobile-setup.md)